andreasgrv/website/content/posts/education_in_greece.md

 lessons.
 This makes the parents view of studying consistent, since "learning" does truly depend linearly on the time spent over a book.
 It also encourages plagiarism, for which the poor student will be penalised should he continue to plagiarise in university.
 Thus the student is praised by the system only to later find himself rejected for the very same practice.
-Thus the system babbles on incoherently from junior to senior.
+And the system babbles on and on incoherently from todays junior to tomorrows senior.

 * Students are tested on a limited predefined fixed part of the Greek system's book, external sources are unheard of and thus memorising text is encouraged.